Tsiri/RHEIA/docs/sphinx/tutorial.rst

 The bounds for the design variables and the values for the model parameters can be adjusted in :file:`CASES\\H2_FUEL\\design_space`.
 Detailed information on characterizing the design variables is available in :ref:`lab:ssdesignspace`.

-To perform a deterministic optimization, the following optimization dictionary has to be characterized and passed as an argument to the :py:func:`run_opt` function.
+To perform a deterministic design optimization, the following optimization dictionary has to be characterized and passed as an argument to the :py:func:`run_opt` function.

 .. code-block:: python
    :linenos: